grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/fs/_index.md

 ### Notes on usage

 An important consideration when using the filesystem module is its handling of external file modifications.
-Once a file is loaded in k6, it behaves like a "view" over the content of the file.
-This means that if the underlying file is modified externally during a test, those changes won't be reflected in the loaded [File](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/fs/file/) instance.
+Once k6 loads a file, it behaves like a "view" over its contents.
+If you modify the underlying file during a test, k6 will not reflect those changes in the loaded [File](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/fs/file/) instance.

 ## API Overview